Local mollification of metrics with small curvature concentration: Introduction

 The Sobolev condition plays a strong role in non-collapsing.
 It is also easily seen from the Eguchi-Hanson metric that smallness on $||\Rm||_{L^{n/2}}$ is necessary.
 It is, however, unclear if this is still necessary when $n$ is odd.

 When the negative part of Ricci curvature has a stronger decay, the volume growth condition holds automatically by the work of Carron \cite{Carron2019}*{Theorem B}.
-It will be interesting to know if it is necessary to assume (b) a-priori in Theorem~\ref{intro:main}.
+It will be interesting to know if it is necessary to assume (b) a-priori in Theorem~\ref{intro:main}; cf. \cite{ChauMarten2024} for the case of bounded curvatures.

 A natural collection to consider is the class of Euclidean submanifolds.
 Based on the Sobolev inequality of Michael--Simon~\cite{MichaelSimon}, a complete Euclidean submanifold with small total curvature satisfies the Euclidean-type Sobolev inequality.
 Thus, Theorem~\ref{intro:main} implies that such a submanifold is diffeomorphic to $\bb R^n$ if its volume growth is Euclidean.
 Moreover, when the submanifold is a convex hypersurface in $\bb R^{n+1},$ one can remove the volume growth assumption and use the main theorem in \cite{ChanLee2024} to show that the hypersurface is isometric to $\bb R^n$ when it has small total curvature.
 In general, in Theorem~\ref{intro:main}, when the scalar curvature is, furthermore, assumed to be non-negative, we expect to get a stronger rigidity result as in the Eucludean case.
 See Remark~\ref{rem:positive-R}.